matter-labs/zksync-lite-docs/docs/userdocs/tutorials/README.md

 <br>

-1. Go to [https://wallet.zksync.io/](https://wallet.zksync.io/) and connect your wallet.
+1. Go to [https://wallet.zksync.io/](https://wallet.zksync.io/) and connect your wallet

 - To connect to the zkSync 1.0 Mainnet:
-  - Click on the Ethereum symbol at the bottom right.
+  - Click on the Ethereum symbol at the bottom right
-  - Select Mainnet.
+  - Select Mainnet

 <p align="center">
   <img src="/D00.png" alt="zkSync wallet homepage">